 Anyone invited into your home may be able to interact with your Google connected home devices and services.
-For example, anyone in your home, including a guest, may be able to activate the speaker and display devices in your home by saying, "Ok Google", “Hey Google” or using a different activation method such as long press on your device.
+For example, anyone in your home, including a guest, may be able to activate the speaker and display devices in your home by saying, 'Ok Google', 'Hey Google' or using a different activation method such as a press and hold on your device.
 To better understand how Google protects your privacy when you use our connected home devices and services, continue reading below and read the Google Nest privacy FAQs.
-You can also find out more about Google Assistant and your privacy.
+You can also learn more about Google Assistant and your privacy.

 Visibility of guest interactions

-If you're using a Google Nest Wifi or a Google Wifi device, note that when guests use your Wi-Fi network, some of their information (such as IP and MAC addresses and usage data) can be seen through your Wifi or Home app, as applicable, and is associated with your account.
+If you're using a Google Nest Wifi or a Google Wifi device, note that when guests use your Wi-Fi network, some of their information (such as IP and MAC addresses and usage data) is associated with your account and can be seen through your Google Home app, as applicable.

 Limiting guests' ability to access your information

-To prevent others from accessing private information like reminders and calendar entries from your device, you can turn off Personal results in the Google Home app.
-This can be set device by device, so you can give a device in your bedroom different access to your information from a device in your kitchen.
+To prevent others from accessing private information like reminders and calendar entries from your device, you can turn off personal results in the Google Home app.
+This can be set device-by-device, so you can give a device in your bedroom different access to your information than a device in your kitchen.

 You can also say 'Hey Google, turn on Guest Mode'.
 While the device is in Guest Mode, Google Assistant won't say or show personal results.
 Anyone in your home (including guests) can turn off Guest Mode by saying 'Hey Google, turn off Guest Mode'.